 This food is made to support the health of large dogs.
 As such, it has a special hip and joint health formula fortified with glucosamine.
 There’s plenty of clean protein from chicken to fuel Treeing Walker Coonhounds’ high activity level.
 Plus, there are fatty acids, vitamins, minerals, and antioxidants for a robust immune system that fights off ear infections easily.

-Follow the link below to buy Purina ONE SmartBlend Natural Large Breed Formula on amazon.
+Follow the link below to buy Purina ONE SmartBlend Natural Large Breed Formula on Chewy and Amazon.

-The breed is about as low maintenance as is gets when it comes to grooming.
+The breed is about as low maintenance as it gets when it comes to grooming.
 Going over his coat with a brush once a week, along with brushing his teeth every other day, is pretty much all you have to do for this breed.
-Use a cotton ball or gauze square dampened with a veterinary-recommended ear cleaning solution to wipe out his ears once a week as well.
+Use a cotton ball or gauze square dampened with a veterinary-recommended ear-cleaning solution to wipe out his ears once a week as well.
 Finally, clip toenails as often as necessary.

 While the breed doesn’t require baths often, you may want to wipe off his feet with a damp cloth when bringing him inside during wet weather to avoid any infections and dirt brought into your home.
 Start doing this from a young age and he will quickly learn to wait at the door and not be bothered by the wiping when he comes inside.